zp20945/Group-project-CE903_HR/README.md

 - Extract respondent name.
 - Apply high-pass and low-pass Butterworth filters.
 - Filter data based on specific SourceStimuliNames.
 - Split 6 specific videos according to specific time intervals, creating 6 videos more.
+- Rename the videos
 - Save the processed data into a new CSV file in an specific folder.

 ##  Data Preprocessing & Filtering (`Filtering_Whole_Videos.py`)